harikt/aurav2book/manuscript/validation.md

 }
 ```

-> N.b.: The `value()` method must be applied to variables, not constants or
+I> The `value()` method must be applied to variables, not constants or
-> literals, because of the way rule processing works under-the-hood.
+I> literals, because of the way rule processing works under-the-hood.

 ## Creating and Using Custom Rules